-Hence we argue that the consideration of reputation issues may go a long way to solve this puzzle.
+We argue that the consideration of reputation issues may go a long way to solve this puzzle.
 First, decisions concerning the Union are the outcome of a bargaining process between the different governments of Europe.
 Each government may believe that its weight in the negotiations depends on its reputation.
-In a similar vein, one may consider the European Union as a Club were members obey a social norm because they believe that failing in doing so will result in exclusion by the others; then, the obedience to the norm may emerge as a self fulfilling equilibrium void of any economic premise (but with serious consequences).
-The paper extends to public behaviour a model originally written by Akerlof (1980), and shows that the fear for reputation loss may be enough to yield an inefficient equilibrium5.
+In a similar vein, one may consider the European Union as a Club were members obey a social norm because they believe that failing in doing so will result in expulsion by the others; then, the obedience to the norm may emerge as a self fulfilling equilibrium void of any economic premise (but with serious consequences).
+The paper extends to public behaviour a model originally written by Akerlof (1980), and shows that the fear for reputation loss may be enough to yield an inefficient equilibrium7.

-In a broader sense, this argument can also be used for the purpose of this paper.
+In a broader sense, this argument can also be used for the purposes of this paper.
 A newly elected government, regardless of its political colour and mandate, must show to its EU partners that it is in fact worthy of sitting at the table.
 As a consequence, it will adhere to the mainstream agenda regardless of its convenience and of the electorate preferences.
 Paradoxically, governments whose constituencies care more about the social contract, will be those who must work harder to convince the partners, pushing the reforms aimed at dismantling the contract itself.

 Of course, one may wonder why reputation is founded on criteria of budget balance, and not on criteria of low unemployment or high GDP growth.
 And the answer is most probably to be traced to a sort of path dependency.
-The transition towards the EMU has been dominated by the Maastricht criteria; it is now plainly admitted, even by high rank officials, that the criteria were motivated, among other things, by the attempt (failed) to exclude from the Euro the so called "Club Med" countries (Italy, Spain, Greece, Portugal).
-The norm that emerged with non economical motivations is now trapping those who wanted it, and has heavy welfare consequences for the Club as a whole.
+The transition towards the EMU has been dominated by the Maastricht criteria; it is now plainly admitted, even by high rank officials, that the criteria were motivated, among other things, by the attempt (failed) to exclude from the Euro the so called "Club Med" countries (Italy, Spain,

-^{5.} The Stability Pact is not the only instance of a norm constraining public behaviour in recent European history.
+7 The Stability Pact is not the only instance of a norm constraining public behaviour in recent European history.
 In the 1990s, the obedience to the theoretically dubious requirement of maintaining exchange rate parities vis-à-vis the German Mark had most of the features of a social norm.
-It led to a strongly procyclical monetary policy, similar in many respects to the widely studied (Clarke S., 1967) British experience of the 1920s.
+It led to a strongly procyclical monetary policy, similar in many respects to the widely studied (Clarke, 1967) British experience of the 1920s.
 As a result, Europe entered a period of slow growth and mounting unemployment that lasted almost six years.